GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/lay-of-the-land/index.md

 <div class="clearfix"></div>

-There’s a fair amount of ecosystem around Trusted Web Activities and it can be quite difficult to see how everything relates and what you should use.
+There's a fair amount of ecosystem around Trusted Web Activities and it can be quite difficult to see how everything relates and what you should use.
 This article hopes to address that.

-If you are new to Trusted Web Activities or just looking for the recommended set of tools you should be using today, here’s what you need to be aware of:
+If you are new to Trusted Web Activities or just looking for the recommended set of tools you should be using today, here's what you need to be aware of:

 * [Bubblewrap][12]: a NodeJS tool that allows developers to create and build an Android APK that wraps an existing PWA.